So you think after 20+ years in the military, you qualify as a "senior leader"? I would probably agree.

 In your headline, use a noun to describe yourself that will be a search term for the recruiter.
 Tracy suggests that the best words to use are job titles and skill-based keywords.
 Collect possibilities on Indeed or LinkedIn and then get feedback from friends who are already out of the military to make sure you are in the right ballpark.

-In the military, everyone knows what you mean when you use the term senior leader.
+In the military, everyone knows what you mean when you use the term "senior leader."
 Outside the military, that can be very different.
 Shawn Edmondson, who retired from the Army and now works as the lead local veteran employment representative at the Virginia Employment Commission, is constantly bringing employers and individual veterans together.
 He sees that sometimes the gap comes from how different industries use the term "senior."

 "For example, some shift leaders [at a shipyard] could be described as senior leaders, and they could be in their early 20s.
-The hiring authority needs to know what 'senior' means to you and how much responsibility did it include," he says.
+The hiring authority needs to know what 'senior' means to you and how much responsibility did it include," he said.

-Edmondson adds that the place to spell that out is on your resume or in the Experience section of your LinkedIn page.
+Edmondson adds that the place to spell that out is on your resume or in the Experience section on your LinkedIn page.
 Be sure to use numbers to quantify your experience, but do not list the number of years you have been working.

 "'Senior leader' might scare off an employer," said Michele Lewis, who has taught more than 1,500 senior enlisted and senior officers how to find their first civilian job.
 She says that when the term is used as a noun, it can convey a certain level of arrogance -- whether you want it to or not.